Published: Tuesday, Jan. 22nd, 2019

-When it comes time to plan the wedding ceremony, couples often want to include their family, friends, and in some cases, their guests in the ceremony.
-Weddings are a communal event, and we want the shared experience to remain in the memories of our guests, long after the wedding is over and our loved ones have parted ways.
+When it comes time to plan the wedding, couples often want to include close friends and family members - sometimes even all of their guests - in the ceremony.
+Weddings are a communal event, and we want the shared experience to remain in the memories of our guests long after the wedding is over and our loved ones have parted ways.

 Here’s some ideas to help you include as many friends and family as possible in your big day!